sedaprotocol/seda-chain/DEVELOPING.md

 ### [Golang](https://go.dev/)

-We use Golang as the language to develop `seda-chaind` as it has the [CosmosSDK](https://v1.cosmos.network/sdk).
+We use Golang as the language to develop `sedad` as it has the [CosmosSDK](https://v1.cosmos.network/sdk).

 - [Golang](https://go.dev/dl/): you can download it from the linked page or:
   - Linux: Use your distribution's package manager.